 Working from home

-If your employer allows you to work from home, even for just a portion of your working hours, certain things that are tax deductible, for example internet and phone usage.
+If your employer allows you to work from home, even for just a portion of your working hours, certain things are tax-deductible, for example, internet and phone usage.
 If you are planning on claiming this, remember that the ATO may ask you to prove that you actually did incur that expense, so make sure you are keeping a record of your real usage.